Mrs K Kenyon

 Here at the Skegness Academy the Music Department aims to help our pupils achieve and exceed their potential.
 We aim to achieve this by creating positive learning environments in which practical, creative and flexible teaching methods are a feature of all Music lessons.
 The curriculum explores avenues into social aspects of our lives and encourages pupils to develop a social awareness of their peers through discussion, creativity, communication and performance.
 Pupils actively support each other through the variety of activities offered and encourage each other to achieve their true potential.

-The Skegness Academy Music Department actively encourage our pupils to participate in a wide range of performance avenues and supports the whole school in the variety of projects and activities ranging from Rotary Carol Concert, SKA Carol Service, Care Home Concerts, St. Matthew’s Community Concert, Hindu Workshops, Vegetable Instrument Workshop and World Music Day amongst many others.
-Our pupils have had the opportunity to visit our local theatre and experience music from Russia and Sweden as well as performing with The Drifters live on stage.
+The Skegness Academy Music Department actively encourage our pupils to participate in a wide range of performance avenues and supports the whole school in the variety of projects and activities ranging from the school production and pantomime, Skegness Academy Carol Service and Care Home Concerts.
+We endeavour to continue looking for further opportunities for our students to participate in.